Ahmed-M-Osman1/chirper-twitter-clone/README.md

 ![gif view of chirper](https://github.com/akiid777/chirper-twitter-clone/blob/main/Peek%202021-10-16%2019-10.gif)

-This is the Chirper ( Twitter Clone programe ) which is a part of Udacity nanodegree in React and Redux ( Front - end developer ).
-I joind this degree as one student of FWD scholership.
+This is the Chirper ( Twitter Clone programme ) which is a part of Udacity nano degree in React and Redux ( Front - end developer ).
+I joined this degree as one student of the FWD scholarship.

-In this project you will find shelfs and books that can be moved around the shelfs. use down-right green + sign to add more books. the Book API is mintained and controled by udacity.
+In this project, you will find Twitter cloned with 3 default users (Tyler, Sarah and Dan).
+You can retweet and replay different tweets.

 for view version click on see project or please visit: